Wind-WindKids/winding/samples/sophieandwind/ice.md

 @image:
 Two eGulls, at the empty airfield in California, winter, low sun, long shadows, frost on the ground, clear sky.

-Can you do a matching page, similar background with that ice texture, same small font

 --
 brother: page, text, small